This policy was last updated on 29 March 2023.

 When you visit our web pages, remarketing tags will build a direct connection between your browser and the Facebook server.
 This way, Facebook learns that you have visited our web page with your IP address.
 This will enable Facebook to match your visit of our pages with your user account.
 The information obtained this way can be used to display Facebook ads.
 Please note that we as the provider of the webpages do not receive any information on the contents of data transferred and their use by Facebook.

 If you do not wish your data to be collected via Custom Audience, you can deactivate Custom Audience using this link.

 This allows us to identify if the cookie banner is displayed, which choices you made and how to act upon those choices (Opt-in or Opt-out of cookie categories).
-These cookies are necessary for the website to function and cannot be switched off in our systems.
-They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences.
-To review your current settings please go to https://www.biomedcentral.com/cookies.
+This cookie is necessary for the website to function and cannot be switched off in our systems.
+This is usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences.
+Please click here to review your current settings.
 These cookies do not store any personally identifiable information.

 You can set your browser to block these cookies, but some parts of the site may then not perform as designed.